Type 98 50 mm mortar

+The Type 98 was used by Imperial Japanese Army engineers to destroy obstacles via a spigot bomb or bangalore torpedo.
+Given its specialized role, productions seems to have been limited, lasting from 1939 to 1940.

 Design

 The Type 98 50 mm mortar could be identified by the rectangular, sectionalized base plate, the fixed position of the bipod, the V slots painted white and located at 12 o'clock on both the barrel collar, and the projection of the muzzle hoop and the marking on the outside of the container in which the weapon is packed.
 (This marking, which read "Kyuhachi Shiki Totekiki" from right to left, meant "98 Type discharger.")

 The propelling charge consisted of black-powder increments packed in small silk bags.
 Each increment was approximately 3.75 inches long and 1.25 inches in diameter.
 A pull-type friction primer, 0.88 inch in length, equipped with a loop lanyard, was designed to fit into the primer seat, or touch hole.

 The mortar consisted of three main parts: the base plate, the bipod, and the barrel.
 It had a fixed elevation of about 40 degrees.
 Limited provision was made for traverse.
 At the base of the tube was an offset primer seat.
 Two links, one on each side, extended from the barrel collar.
 A range slide, graduated from 0 to 60, could be clamped to the muzzle of the mortar.